inesaranab/Agentic-Sentiment-Analyzer/CERTIFICATION_ANSWERS.md

 ### 2. Technology Stack and Tooling Choices

 #### a) LLM
-The models where selected taking into account we are in a prototyping phase:
+The models were selected taking into account we are in a prototyping phase:

 **OpenAI GPT-4o-mini** - Selected for balance of speed, cost-effectiveness, and *reasoning capability*; specifically optimized for function calling and tool use which is essential for multi-agent coordination.
 Used in research_model, analysis_model, supervisor_model and summarization_model.
 **OpenAI GPT-4.1-nano** - Selected specifically for having a fast, cost-effective model for generation.

 #### b) Embedding Model
-As a first approach, the system used *text-embedding-3-small* that provide strong semantic understanding at low cost; however, after evaluation the system implements *BM25 retrieval* as a fast, embedding-free alternative for keyword-based search scenarios.
+As a first approach (in the baseline system), we used *text-embedding-3-small* that provide strong semantic understanding at low cost; however, after evaluation the system implements *BM25 retrieval* as a fast, embedding-free alternative for keyword-based search scenarios (youtube comments).
 For production, and with more comments available, re-evaluation will determine if we keep current approach or prefer an alternative that implements embeddings.

 #### c) Orchestration
 **LangGraph 0.2.45+** - Selected as the orchestration framework because it provides explicit, stateful graph-based agent coordination with checkpointing for memory, streaming support for real-time UI updates, and a clear mental model for hierarchical multi-agent systems that's easier to debug than implicit chains.

 #### d) Vector Database
-For the prototype:
+This selection is specific for the prototype:

-**In-memory BM25Retriever (rank-bm25 0.2.2+)** - Chose BM25 over a traditional vector database because it offers instant in-memory retrieval with zero infrastructure overhead, performs excellently on keyword-rich queries like comment search (95% context precision), and eliminates embedding costs while maintaining fast response times for the test dataset sizes (typically 50-200 comments).
+**In-memory BM25Retriever (rank-bm25 0.2.2+)** - Chose BM25 over a traditional vector database because it offers instant in-memory retrieval with zero infrastructure overhead, performs excellently on the data of my specific dataset (short comments with low semantic signal, specific retrieval of exact matches from comments), and eliminates embedding costs while maintaining fast response times for the test dataset sizes (typically 50-200 comments).

 #### e) Monitoring
 **LangSmith** - Selected for its deep integration with LangChain/LangGraph, providing automatic trace visualization of multi-agent workflows, real-time debugging of agent decisions, cost tracking per agent/tool, and the ability to replay failed runs for debugging.